 Puzzles for Older Children

-Tray or frame puzzles, generally made of wood or cardboard, are a good choice for children aged 3 to 5.
-These puzzles set a boundary into which the child builds the picture and some may show the picture underneath, making these puzzles less intimidating to young solvers than traditional jigsaw puzzles.
+Tray or frame puzzles, generally made of wood or cardboard, are an excellent choice for children aged 3 to 5.
+These puzzles set a boundary into which the child builds the picture, and some may show the picture underneath, making these puzzles less intimidating to young solvers than traditional jigsaw puzzles.

 Most manufacturers recommend the following guidelines for age-appropriate jigsaw puzzles:

 - Ages 2 to 3: 4 to 12 pieces

 - Ages 3 to 5: 12 to 50 pieces